mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 On the flip side, you’ll be treated to some wonderful trail towns.
 Idyllwild, Julian, Big Bear Lake, Wrightwood and Tehachapi were some of my favourites.
 Food carries are pretty light.
 Grocery stores are common and well stocked.
 Sunrise and sunset felt particularly magical in the desert.

-And you’ll be almost done!
+And you're almost done!

 ### Cowboy Camping
-If you haven’t done so up until now, this is prime cowboy camping territory.
+If you haven’t been cowboy camping yet, this is prime territory.
 I didn’t sleep a single night under a shelter after reaching South Kennedy Meadows.

 The chance of rain is going to be almost zero, but I wasn’t brave enough to send home my shelter.